CaetanoGS/stocksForecast/README.md

 ## About this Project

-The idea of the App is:
+The idea of the Web App is:

 _"Share knowledge in the form of stocks predictions, providing a simple way to learn"._